Dawson, New Mexico –

 Back in the early 1900s, Dawson New Mexico was a booming coal mining town.
 The population grew as high as 9,000 people.
-There were houses, churches, schools, a hotel, a hospital, and even an opera.
+There were houses, churches, schools, a hotel, a hospital, bowling alley, swimming pool, and even an opera.
 The mining company owned it all – a true company town.

 The company store “Phelps Dodge Mercantile” was an enormous 3-story department store, that reminded me of the old song “I owe my soul to the company store”.
 Living this far from other towns or cities where you could buy things, people would have to rely on the company store for everything from food to furniture.

-The town carried on though, until the coal mining was no longer profitable, then the mine and the town shut down.
+Dawson carried on through these tragedies until the coal mining was no longer profitable, then the mine and the town shut down.
 All the people left, and the company decided to sell the buildings and get what they could.

 My ghost town connection

-In the early 1950s, the mining town of Dawson was up for sale.
+In the early 1950s, the mining town of Dawson, New Mexico was up for sale.
 My grandfather bought the hotel, and his best friend, an adventurer named Gene Prather, bought the hospital.